 Your advertising message

 Lawyers have a tendency to focus on the services they offer and the legal expertise they have.
-Whereas ads that work more effectively focus on what clients want.
+But most clients don’t want to hear you talking about yourself.
+They want to know how you can help them.

 - Use a headline that grabs attention.
 Focus on a single key benefit that gives people a reason to choose your law firm.
-Headlines like "Friendly approachable legal advice" or "Protect your intellectual property" work far better than simply highlighting the name of your firm.
+Headlines like "Protection for you, and your family" or "Protect your intellectual property" work far better than simply highlighting the name of your firm.

 - Reinforce the message.
 If you are advertising to individuals, images can work well – smiling clients, the keys to the door of the new house.